Julianne Hough Shows Off Battle Scars After Wild Bachelorette Weekend

 Shortly after their engagement announcement, she told People that in her Mormon religion, engagements were usually pretty short.

-“In Mormon culture, three months is a long time to be engaged.
+“In Mormon culture, three months is a long time to be engaged.”

 Hough, who was born in Utah, said that her wedding would include “mainly just friends and family.”

-“We’re keeping it pretty small and intimate.
+“We’re keeping it pretty small and intimate.”

 Brunette babe sandwich! ????????????????????????